 .AI (Adobe Illustrator), .PSD (Adobe Photoshop), .EPS, .PDF, JPG, .TIF

 Illustrator Format: Make sure to flatten all transparencies in your document (See Transparencies for more information).
 All text must be converted to outline before submitting your artwork.
+Down save files to version CS6.

 EPS Format: Make sure to flatten all transparencies in your document (See Transparencies for more information).
 All text must be converted to outline before submitting your artwork.